kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__blog__botkube-1-6-release.md

 One of the standout features in v1.6 is the enhancement of our [Microsoft Teams integration](https://docs.botkube.io/installation/teams/).
 We’ve overhauled the Teams experience to include all of the well-loved features available in Botkube’s Slack experience – real-time notifications from Kubernetes clusters, interactivity to execute commands, collaborative troubleshooting, and more.
 Now, you can seamlessly bring Kubernetes into your Microsoft Teams environment, unlocking powerful ChatOps capabilities.

 We’ll have more announcements and tutorials this week.
 In the meantime, [read the thorough documentation](https://docs.botkube.io/installation/teams/) or [reach out to our product leader, Blair](mailto:blair@kubeshop.io), for onboarding assistance or feedback.
 We’d love to hear about your experience and how we can improve.

+### 🎉 May 2024 Microsoft Teams Update

+Botkube's Microsoft Teams Kubernetes Integration has officialy been [listed on the Teams App Store](https://botkube.io/blog/botkube-is-now-verified-in-microsoft-appsource)!
+We have moved from a custom app that needs to be downloaded to Teams & approved to being able to be added to your Teams environment with one click!
+Microsoft has chosen to include us in a list of helpful Copilots solving DevOps infostructure issues.
+Ours of course has a heavy focus on Kubernetes infrastructure.
+So if you run k8s and use Microsoft Teams, try us out now!

 Cloud Slack for Everyone: Swift and Effortless
 ----------------------------------------------